 Some developers like to add a 'hat' to the top of event blocks so that

 they look distinct from other blocks.
 This is not the default look for

-Blockly, but it may be added by setting
+Blockly, but it may be added by either overriding the renderer constant

 Within an event-driven model, it might make sense to also make a handler for the program start.
 Under this model, any block on the workspace not connected to an event handler would be ignored and would not execute.